Sakura and Snow

 Having decided that, the rest of the afternoon promised to unfold in an agreeable way.

-Seishirou glanced back briefly over his shoulder.
+Seishirou glanced back over his shoulder.
 In the distance, he could glimpse the signs of his work.
 Emergency lights flashed on the walls and roofs of buildings, and he could see a break in the line of houses where a minor kekkai had stood.

 One more step toward the final day, Seishirou thought.